 The historic launch of the Apollo 11 mission carried three astronauts toward the moon.
 Two of them would set foot on the lunar surface for the first time in human history as millions of people around the world followed their steps on television.

-From the Earth to the moon
+From Earth to the moon

 Apollo 11 launched from Kennedy Space Center in Florida at 9:32 a.m.
-EDT on July 16, 1969.
+Eastern time on July 16, 1969.
 While in flight, the crew made two televised broadcasts from the interior of the ship, and a third transmission as they drew closer to the moon, revealing the lunar surface and the intended approach path.
-On July 20, Armstrong and Aldrin entered the lunar module, nicknamed the "Eagle" and separated from the Command Service Module — the "Columbia" — headed toward the lunar surface.
+On July 20, Armstrong and Aldrin entered the lunar module, nicknamed the "Eagle" and separated from the Command Service Module — the "Columbia" — and headed toward the lunar surface.

-Aldrin followed 20 minutes later, with Armstrong recording his descent.
+Aldrin followed 20 minutes later, with Armstrong taking images of his descent.
 Armstrong had the responsibility to document the landing, so most of the images taken from the Apollo 11 mission were of Aldrin.
-[Images: NASA's Historic Apollo 11 Moon Landing in Pictures]
+[NASA's Historic Apollo 11 Moon Landing in Pictures]

 HERE MEN FROM THE PLANET EARTH